gem/oq-engine/doc/adv-manual/risk-features.rst

 ``fatalities_by_event`` and ``fatalities_by_asset``.

 The other fields in the header are the loss_type and the damage states.
-For instance the coefficient 0.05 for "moderate" means that 5% of the value of the asset will be lost if we are in that damage state, while the coefficient 1 for "complete" means that everything will be lost if are in that state.
+For instance the coefficient 0.25 for "moderate" means that the cost to bring a structure in "moderate damage" back to its undamaged state is 25% of the total replacement value of the asset.

 Scenarios from ShakeMaps
 --------------------------